 Karen recently opened her own in-home preschool

-Family child care programs have much lower overhead costs than do preschool or child care centers.
+Family child care programs have much lower overhead costs than preschool or child care centers.
 This means higher salaries for educators.
 In-home teachers can care for their own children in their program, eliminating the need to pay for an external preschool.
 Plus, this allows them to spend more time with their kids.

 This past year, Karen discovered Wonderschool, which helps educators and caregivers start their own family child care programs out of their homes.